 Head to the BBC Take Part page to see the application requirements.

-WATCH THE REPAIR SHOP WEEKDAYS AT 4.30 PM ON BBC ONE
+WATCH THE REPAIR SHOP WEDNESDAYS AT 8 PM ON BBC ONE